CodyVig/scc-cis-23/homework-3/problem_1.md

 ## 2. How would you change the definition of the class student so that the functions print and calculateGPA are pure virtual functions?

 To make them virtual functions, we would need to add the `virtaul` modifier to their prototypes.
-To make them *pure* virtual functions, we need to remove all declarations of those functions and end those declarations with `= 0`:
+To make them *pure* virtual functions, we need to remove all declarations of those functions and end their prototypes with `= 0`:
 ```cpp
 virtual void print() = 0;
 virtual void calculateGPA() = 0;